simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

     BucketPolicy(prefixMastodonResource "image-bucket-policy", bucketPolicyArgs)
 ```

-To support HTTPS we also need to retrieve the certificate for the S3 alias host domain we created with the AWS Certificate Manager.For CloudFront this certificate has to be stored in the us-east-1 region:
+To support HTTPS, we also need to retrieve the certificate for the S3 alias host domain that we created using AWS Certificate Manager.
+For CloudFront, this certificate must be stored in the us-east-1 region:

 ```fsharp
 let cert =